aln Unknown (river name) + mūða Old English (large) river mouth, estuary. Population - 562.

 A popular spot on the Northumberland Coast, this, and it's no wonder why.
 There's a breathtaking stretch of beach that, because of its popularity, you'll end up practically parking on.

-Limited on-street spaces mean, getting here, you'll already have driven a fair way only to have to avoid some flying golf balls from a fairway but more on that in a minute.
+Limited, on-street spaces mean that by getting here you'll already have driven a fair way only to have to avoid some flying golf balls from a fairway but more on that in a minute.

 This vast tract of sand stretches 30-odd miles north to Berwick-upon-Tweed with just the odd, rocky interruption.